 In the sixth century A.D., Dionysius Exiguus (which means "Dennis the Humble"), a Greek monk who lived in Constantinople, created a calendar that started with the birth of Christ.
 Unfortunately, he made a small miscalculation as to what year that was.
 Jesus was probably born around the year that Dionysius called 6 B.C., not 1 A.D.
 Since this error is perpetuated to this day, the new millennium should perhaps have been celebrated somewhere between 1995 and 1997.

-If you're interested in this, you might also be interested in how to calculate the day of the week.
+If you're interested in this, you might also be interested in how to calculate the day of the week, or in noon and midnight.